2020: One to remember!

 I have to say, I was inspired by seeing the resilience, creativity, and determination of the business owners I have the pleasure of calling my friends and clients.
 This year, I realised the only thing holding me back before had been…me!

-3) books have superpowers
+3) book have superpowers

 2020 started off with a professional highlight when my very own book, Let’s Get Visible! came out.
 I became a number-one-best-selling author – get me!
 A year in the writing, editing and design (a true labour of love!).
 The book details my own methodology (The VISION Process™) to help you business owners and entrepreneurs build an authentic and brilliant brand.